Definition of Nephrolithiasis

 - Percutaneous nephrolithotomy

 Medical therapy is usually effective in the treatment of uric acid stones.
 The treatment includes:

 - Xanthine oxidase inhibitors (decrease the uric acid production)

 Percutaneous nephrolithotomy (PNL) is the treatment of choice.

 - Extracorporeal lithotripsy (ECL) is recommended with PNL in some situations.
-It usually requires placement of the stent and to facilitate adequate passage of stones postoperatively.
+It usually requires the placement of the stent and to facilitate the adequate passage of stones postoperatively.

 - Administration of antibiotics is required to cover the acute infection and maintenance of sterile tract following nephrolithotomy.

 - Periodic monitoring is required for every 6 to 12 months to check the re-occurrence of further formation.